rcodin/polymage/sandbox/apps/python/multigrid/README.md

 > $ make

-The make command optionally takes the following parameters:
+The make command can be run with the following arguments:

 - all - same as running make. (runs polymg-opt+, polymg-opt, handopt and handopt-pluto configurations)